-There’s an entire world under the surface of the sea, and one of the best ways to see it is through the lens of a snorkeling mask.
-Here are four underwater creatures to keep an eye out for while taking a dip in some of the world’s most incredible oceans.
+There’s an entire world under the surface of the sea, and one of the best ways to see it is through the lens of a snorkelling mask.
+Here are some of our favourite underwater creatures to look for and where you can find them (and many others!) on our tours.

 Where: Southern Thailand

 If you’ve seen Finding Nemo, you’re already familiar with charismatic clownfish.
 These bright orange swimmers are small, omnivorous fish that live in colonies.
 In their coral reef homes in places like Ko Phi Phi, they form symbiotic relationships with sea anemones who let them live among their tentacles.
 Anemones generally don’t sting their tiny roommates but clownfish have a thick protective mucous layer in case they do.
 In return for safe lodging, clownfish feed on algae and bacteria to keep the anemones clean.
 Did you know that unlike our friend Nemo, clownfish aren’t always bright orange?
 Some are black, yellow or even muted shades of pink.
 Fun!